 - Hocus Pocus Villain Spelltacular, the all-new show at Cinderella Castle, features the Disney villains.
 In the show, the mischievous sisters from Disney’s “Hocus Pocus” use their magic to throw an evil Halloween party with other Disney villains like Dr. Facilier, Oogie Boogie, Maleficent and more.

 - Happy HalloWishes Fireworks Spectacular, where Disney villains tear up the night with fireworks and wicked remixes of their theme songs.
 Cruella de Vil, Jafar and Oogie Boogie are just some of the scoundrels who croon their spooky tunes as creepy colors crawl over Cinderella Castle.

-- Disney Villains Dance Mix and Mingle, where favorite baddies from Disney films perform an opening number in front of a ghostly Cinderella Castle.
+- where favorite baddies from Disney films perform an opening number in front of a ghostly Cinderella Castle.
 Throughout the evening, guests interested in meeting their favorite Disney villains can encounter them at locations around the park.
 Look for Jafar in Adventureland and the Queen of Hearts near Mad Tea Party in Fantasyland, while Lotso lurks near Buzz Lightyear in Tomorrowland.

 - Special Halloween merchandise is available at gift shops throughout Magic Kingdom park.
 Be on the lookout for special MagicBands, collector pins, and apparel, as well as themed household items, accessories, and even Mickey ears.

 Guests looking for even more Halloween fun can sign up for the special-ticketed Happy HalloWishes Dessert Party, which is a delicious way to score prime viewing for the Happy HalloWishes nighttime fireworks spectacular.